Skip to main content

 The Flask

 Dinner at The Flask in Hampstead is for those who want to enjoy dining in a quintessentially British pub next to the warmth of two roaring fireplaces.
-They’re serving the classics like English turkey, plus plenty of other options like duck wellington and Jerusalem artichoke tart.
+They’re serving the classics like English turkey and pigs in blankets, plus plenty of other options like a mushroom wellington and beef sirloin with all the trimmings.

 The Flask | Hampstead | WA